Contents of this Article

 - Cloud Security Posture Management (CSPM) – Helps you prevent misconfiguration to strengthen your security posture for all different types of cloud workloads and resources in Azure (IaaS, PaaS, and SaaS).

-- Cloud Workload Protection Platform (CWPP) – Protect against threats for servers whether they are running in Azure, on-premises or in different clouds such as Amazon AWS or Google GCP, in additional to cloud-native workloads such as Web Apps, Kubernetes, Key Vaults, as well as for SQL databases (PaaS/VM) and storage accounts.
+- Azure Defender, formerly known as Cloud Workload Protection Platform (CWPP) – Protect against threats for servers whether they are running in Azure, on-premises, or in other clouds such as Amazon AWS or Google GCP, in addition to cloud-native PaaS workloads such as Web Apps, Kubernetes, Key Vaults, as well as for SQL databases (PaaS/VM) and storage accounts.

 Azure Security Center is meant to be that one tool that gives you a unified overview of your hybrid cloud environment’s current security configuration and informs you about current threats and attacks against your workloads and services.